AIM Altitude Limited UK Tax Strategy

 We assess whether we have appropriate tax accounting arrangements to ensure the integrity of our tax returns and timely and accurate tax payments.
 We are committed to complying with all tax legislation applicable to our operations around the world.
 We ensure that the tax strategy is aligned with our overall strategy and our approach to risk management.

 AIM Altitude recognises that tax laws are complex and compliance may be subject to different interpretation.
-To assist with compliance:
+To assist with compliance with this:

 - We invest in internationally recognised accounting systems.